Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Notation

-It is clear from Equation \eqref{eq:LeastSquaresEstimatorClosed} that $\hat{\beta}_{n,M}$ is a (non-linear) function of two averages $\hat{\Sigma}_n(M)$ and $\hat{\Gamma}_n(M)$.
+It is clear from \eqref{eq:LeastSquaresEstimatorClosed} that $\hat{\beta}_{n,M}$ is a smooth (non-linear) function of two averages $\hat{\Sigma}_n(M)$ and $\hat{\Gamma}_n(M)$.
 Assuming for a moment that the random vectors $(X_i, Y_i)$ are independent and identically distributed (iid) with finite fourth moments, it follows that $\hat{\Sigma}_n(M)$ and $\hat{\Gamma}_n(M)$ converge in probability to their expectations.
-The iid assumption here can be relaxed to weak dependence and non-identically distributed random vectors.
-Define the ``expected'' matrix and vector as
+The iid assumption here can be relaxed to weak dependence and non-identically distributed random vectors; see~\cite{White2001} for more details.